 Depreciation on tangible assets is calculated on a straight-line basis so as to expense the cost less residual value over the estimated useful lifes prescribed and in the manner laid down under Schedule II to the Companies Act, 2013.
-The useful lives have been determined based on technical evaluation done by the management's Notes forming part of the Financial Statements o.
+The useful lives have been determined based on technical evaluation done by the management's o.
 Intangible Assets